SriramV739/cf_ai_chatbot/README.md

-# README.md

-> **Note:** This file was originally written on a google doc.
-I used ChatGPT to format this README.md in a nice way.

 ## Overview

 This project implements a minimal AI-powered chatbot using Cloudflare Workers and Workers AI (Llama 3.3).
 It supports conversational memory via Durable Objects and a simple web UI with Markdown rendering and voice input.